Nyk0/chsc/README.md

 hpc-scheduler   1/1     Running   0          4m28s
 ```

 A new node appeared.
-Go back to previous screen on the regular user session in "hpc-scheduler" Pod and check containerized compute nodes status :
+Go back to previous screen on the regular user session in "hpc-scheduler" Pod and check containerized compute nodes status:

 ```bash
 nico@hpc-scheduler:~/oar$ oarnodes -s